lemoncheesecake/lemoncheesecake/README.md

 # Testsuite hooks

-Testsuites provides several methods that give the user the possibility to execute code at particular steps of the testsuite execution:
+Testsuites provide several methods that give the user the possibility to execute code at particular steps of the testsuite execution:

-- `before_suite` is called before executing the tests of the testsuite; if something wrong happens (a call to `log_error` or if an exception is raised) then the whole testsuite execution is aborted
+- `before_suite` is called before executing the tests of the testsuite; if something wrong happens (a call to `log_error` or a raised exception) then the whole testsuite execution is aborted
 - `before_test` takes the test name as argument and is called before each test; if something wrong happen then the test execution is aborted
-- `after_test` takes the test name as argument is called after each test; if something wrong happen the the executed test will be mark as failed
+- `after_test` is called after each test (it takes the test name as argument); if something wrong happens the executed test will be mark as failed
 - `after_suite` is called after executing the tests of the testsuite

 Please note that:

-- code within `before_suite` and `after_suite` methods is executed in a dedicated context and generated data (checks, logs) will be represented like a test in the test report
+- code within `before_suite` and `after_suite` methods is executed in a dedicated context and the data it generates (checks, logs) will be represented the same way as a test in the test report
-- code within `before_test` and `after_test` methods is executed within the related test context and generated data will be associated to the given test
+- code within `before_test` and `after_test` methods is executed within the related test context and the data it generates will be associated to the given test

 # Metadata

-Various metadata can be set to test and to testsuites:
+Various metadata can be associated to test and to testsuites:

 - tags: they are simple keywords used to tag tests or testsuites that have a particular characteristic:
 ```python